-In November of 1985, Margaret Thatcher (UK) and Garrett Fitzgerald (Ireland) signed the Anglo-Irish Agreement, giving the Irish Republic an advisory role in Northern affairs but not even this provoked a substantial wave of loyalist muraling.
+In November of 1985, Margaret Thatcher (UK) and Garrett Fitzgerald (Ireland) signed the Anglo-Irish Agreement, giving the Republic Of Ireland an advisory role in Northern affairs but not even this provoked a substantial wave of loyalist muraling.
 Nor did the 70th anniversary of the Battle of the Somme – the single known example is included below.
 The 75th anniversary of the creation of the anti-Home Rule force the Ulster Volunteers (1912-1987) prompted several UVF murals, as the similarity in name provides the organisation with an origin-story.

 The presentation of loyalist volunteers is the same in loyalist murals as in republican: non-identifiable bare faces could be painted – and sometimes were [M00818 Blythe Street; M00560 Craven Street; inside Long Kesh (Rolston 1991 p.
 41)] – but masks make the volunteers appear more threatening and are easier to paint.
-The first identifiable – deceased – volunteers (in addition to the hunger strikers) appear in a republican mural: McLarnan and Loughran.
+The first identifiable – deceased – volunteers (in addition to the hunger strikers) appear in a republican mural: McLarnan and Loughran (M00383).
 (See the next page for portraits of deceased loyalist paramilitaries.)

 Rolston states (1991 pp. 41-2) that in all of the murals featuring loyalist volunteers and their weapons, the target is never visible and he contends that this is because the target is typically a Catholic civilian and thus not “honourable” for portrayal.
 But the same is true of republican murals: volunteers are portrayed in firing poses but their targets are not evident.
 (One depiction of person in range of a weapon – the only one, if we don’t count anonymous dead Jacobite solders – is of the body of Michael McCartan in Oakman Street (M00414), shot while painting graffiti in south Belfast.)

 Republican imagery and themes remain largely the same as before, that is, a mix of traditional, paramilitary, and resistance imagery; the Sinn Féin logo and names of candidates appear in electoral murals.